Epstein Banks Two women who accused Jeffrey Epstein of sexual assault are suing the international investment banks JP Morgan Chase and Deutsche Bank.

 “We are disappointed in the banks’ continuing effort to avoid taking responsibility for their role in the expansion and perpetuation of Jeffrey Epstein’s sex trafficking ring,” Boies, the lawyer, said in a previous statement to Reuters.

 Update December 29, 2022 : the US Virgin Islands, where Epstein had his private island, is also suing banks due to their links with the dead pedophile.

 The lawsuit was filed in New York last month as a part of a class action.
 The filings stated the banks were ignoring “red flags” for its customers and profiting from the late predator’s sex trade.

 The women, who filed in New York City, stated they sought financial damages.
 The cases are being led by lawyers representing dozens of Epstein victims.

 According to the allegations in the suit against JP Morgan Chase, one woman, described as a ballet dancer, was abused by Epstein and associates between 2006 and 2013.

 - Who Was Jeffrey Epstein?

-- Our podcast tells gets to the truth behind the headlines.
+- The truth behind the headlines.
 The Prince and the Pervert is the most comprehensive account of the Epstein and Maxwell scandal.

 - For more than three years, we have been covering every aspect of this sensational story.